-If you understand our approach to SEO as search experience optimization, you know that you can't provide a good experience for your audience without internal links.
-Done correctly, they establish a web of connections between content related to a specific topic, helping your audience discover what they need far beyond the initial post or article they land on when engaging with your site.
+Done correctly, internal links establish a web of connections between content related to a specific topic, helping your audience discover what they need far beyond the initial post or article they land on when engaging with your site.

 Of course, internal linking also matters from a technical perspective.
-The right strategy helps you eliminate broken links and redirect loops, while also building site authority.
+The right internal linking strategy helps you eliminate broken links and redirect loops while also building site authority.

 Let's start with a basic definition of internal links: